wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/airdrop.md

         if transaction['senderPublicKey'] not in sender_public_keys:
             sender_public_keys.append(transaction['senderPublicKey'])

-    # time.sleep(1) # Only 1 block per second if you use public mainnet nodes
+    # time.sleep(1) # На https://nodes.wavesnodes.com можно Only 1 block per second if you use public Mainnet nodes

 # Convert public keys to address
 for public_key in sender_public_keys: